JohnLCaron/rlauxe/docs/notes/RLASpecNotes.md

 1. contains a (possibly invalid) vote in the contest (an element of V ∪ *bad*), which may be a null vote, or
 2. does not contain the contest, which is represented by notPresent

+### 1.2 Social Choice Functions and Election Outcomes

+A social choice function maps sets of votes to an election outcome.

+Definition 3.
+Let O be a set of possible election outcomes and V be the set of valid votes.
+A social choice function tally maps a multiset of elements of V ∪ bad to an element of O.

 ### 1.3 Assertions and Assorters

 Definition 4.
 An assertion is a predicate on a multi-set of votes, including bad ones.